-The Company proposes to list the Unit Shares distributed under this Prospectus as well as its existing issued and outstanding Common Shares on the TSX-V. [The TSX-V has conditionally approved the listing of the Unit Shares as well as the Company's existing issued and outstanding Common Shares on the TSX-V.] Listing is subject to the Company's fulfilling all of the requirements of the TSX-V, including distribution of Common Shares to a minimum number of public shareholders.
+As of the date of this Prospectus, the Company has applied for listing of the Unit Shares, the Broker Shares, and the Unit Warrant Shares, as well as the Company's existing Common Shares on the TSX-V. The TSX-V has conditionally approved the listing of the Unit Shares as well as the Company's existing issued and outstanding Common Shares on the TSX-V. Listing will be subject to the Company fulfilling the requirements of the TSX-V, including distribution of Common Shares to a minimum number of public shareholders.

-As at the date of this Prospectus, the Company does not have any of its securities listed or quoted, has not applied to list or quote any of its securities, and does not intend to apply to list or quote any of its securities, on the Toronto Stock Exchange, a U.S. marketplace, or a marketplace outside of Canada and the United

-States of America other than the Alternative Investment Market of the London Stock Exchange or the PLUS markets operated by PLUS Markets Group plc.
+As at the date of this Prospectus, the Company does not have any of its securities listed or quoted, has not applied to list or quote any of its securities, and does not intend to apply to list or quote any of its securities, on the Toronto Stock Exchange, a U.S. marketplace, or a marketplace outside of Canada and the United States of America other than the Alternative Investment Market of the London Stock Exchange or the PLUS markets operated by PLUS Markets Group plc.